Bryan D. O'Connor: NASA experience

 O'Connor returned to NASA Headquarters in Washington, retiring from the Marine Corps to become the Deputy Associate Administrator for Space Flight.
 He was immediately assigned the task of developing a comprehensive flight safety improvement plan for the Space Shuttle, working closely with Congress and the Administration for funding of the major upgrade program.
-Then in late summer 1992, he was assigned as leader of the negotiating team that traveled to Moscow to establish the framework for what subsequently became the ambitious and complex joint manned space program known as Shuttle/MIR.
+Then in late summer 1992, he was assigned as leader of the negotiating team that traveled to Moscow to establish the framework for what subsequently became the ambitious and complex joint crewed space program known as Shuttle/MIR.

 In March 1993 O'Connor was assigned as Director, Space Station Redesign.
 He and his 50-person team of engineers, managers, and international partners developed, then recommended substantial vehicle and program restructure strategies which amounted to $300 million in savings per year, thus helping to save the program from cancellation by Congress.
 In September, he was named Acting Space Station Program Director.
 He held that position throughout the transition from the Freedom Program to the new International Space Station Program and the announcement of a permanent Program Director in January 1994.

 In April 1994, O'Connor was reassigned as Director, Space Shuttle Program.
 As such, he was responsible for all aspects of the $3.5 billion per year program, leading over 27,000 government and contractor personnel.
 By the time he left NASA in March 1996, he had directed NASA's largest and most visible program through twelve safe, successful missions, including the first three flights to the Russian Space Station, Mir.
 He planned and led an extensive program restructure designed to save the taxpayers approximately $1 billion over the five-year budget horizon.
 Of equal importance, he oversaw the introduction of several major safety improvements developed to prevent another "Challenger disaster".

 O'Connor left NASA in February 1996 to become an aerospace consultant.
 He also served on the Advisory Board of Airship Resources Corporation, a startup company planning to introduce high technology night sign display systems to the next generation large airships then under development in the United Kingdom.
-Until 2002, when he rejoined NASA as Chief of Safety and Mission Assurance, O'Connor served as Director of Engineering for Futron Corporation, a Bethesda, Maryland based company providing risk management and aerospace safety and dependability services to government and commercial organizations including the Federal Aviation Administration, Department of Defense, NASA, Department of Energy, Westinghouse, AlliedSignal and others.
+Until 2002, when he rejoined NASA as Chief of Safety and Mission Assurance, He served as Director of Engineering for Futron Corporation, a Bethesda, Maryland based company providing risk management and aerospace safety and dependability services to government and commercial organizations including the Federal Aviation Administration, Department of Defense, NASA, Department of Energy, Westinghouse, AlliedSignal and others.